-Rosie is a solicitor, resolving trusts, inheritance and estates disputes, and advising on minimising the risk of disputes.
+Rosie is an associate, resolving trusts, inheritance and estates disputes, and advising on minimising the risk of disputes.
 She is building up her practice and reputation advising individuals, families, trustees, charities and financial institutions on a full range of issues that can arise in respect of contested trusts and estates.

 She also advises clients on Wills, inheritance tax planning, and administration of complex UK and international estates and trusts, and professional trustees on the scope of their powers and duties.

 Rosie trained with the firm, qualifying in 2018.
 Rosie is currently working towards her Association of Contentious Trust and Probate Lawyers (ACTAPS) qualification and membership.

 - Successfully acting for individual beneficiaries who face claims from family members or other parties who feel cut out or who are left inadequate provision by the Deceased